Ray Combs: Death

 On June 1, 1996, police were called to Combs' home at 1318 Sonora Avenue in Glendale, California, over reports of a disturbance.
 Combs had reportedly destroyed most of the inside of his house, and had also been banging his head against the walls, though Combs later told the police that he fell in the jacuzzi.
 Shortly after police arrived, Combs' estranged wife Debbie arrived and informed them that Combs was suicidal and had spent the previous week in the hospital for a suicide attempt.
 He was taken by police to Glendale Adventist Medical Center, where he was assessed by a medical doctor and placed on a 72-hour psychiatric observation hold.
 On June 2, 1996, at around 4:10 a.m., hospital personnel discovered Combs hanging by his bed sheets in the closet of his room.
-He was taken to the emergency room, where he was pronounced dead upon arrival.
+He was taken to the emergency room, where he was pronounced dead, aged 40.
 His death was ruled a suicide.
-He was 40 years old.

 On June 7, 1996, Combs' funeral was held at the Church of Jesus Christ of Latter-day Saints in Glendale.
 His remains were flown back to his hometown of Hamilton, Ohio, where he was interred at the Greenwood Cemetery.
-Combs was survived by his parents, Ray Sr. and Anita Jean Combs; his wife; and their six children.